 Richard Kurin, Acting Director & Smithsonian Distinguished Scholar and Ambassador-at-Large

-Smithsonian Folkways is the nonprofit record label of the Smithsonian Institution that aims to document community-based music and to preserve historical recordings of both music and the spoken word.
-It produces about 12 new recordings annually, some from the archives, and others from contemporary documentation and recording projects.
-Included in the more than 3,000 albums are the recordings of Woody Guthrie, Lead Belly, Bill Monroe and Doc Watson; civil rights movement songs and speeches; the poetry of Langston Hughes; historical Native American traditions; varied regional and immigrant songs; and music and spoken word traditions from across the globe.
+Smithsonian Folkways Recordings is the nonprofit record label of the Smithsonian Institution that supports cultural diversity and increased understanding among peoples through the documentation, preservation, and dissemination of sound recordings.
+It produces more than a dozen new recordings annually, some from the archives, and others from contemporary documentation and recording projects.
+Included in the more than 3,000 albums are the recordings of Woody Guthrie, Lead Belly, Pete Seeger, Bill Monroe, Doc Watson, Ella Jenkins, Bernice Johnson Reagon and thousands of others; civil rights movement songs and speeches; the poetry of Langston Hughes; historical Native American traditions; varied regional and immigrant songs; and music and spoken word traditions from across the globe.
+Major projects have included the Anthology of American Folk Music, the Smithsonian Anthology of Hip-Hop and Rap, and numerous series on the music of Central Asia, the Andes and other regions.
+Through audio recordings and educational materials Smithsonian Folkways strengthens people's engagement with their own cultural heritage and enhances their awareness and appreciation of the cultural heritage of others.

-Ralph Rinzler Folklife Archives and Collections; contain an extensive; collection that documents American and world traditions in research notes, videos, CDs, audio tapes and still images.
-Particularly strong are collections of traditional music, occupational folklore, narrative, immigration and family folklore.
-American regional and ethnic cultures—Native American, African American and Latino culture—are well-represented.
-The archives document the Center’s work on the Smithsonian Folklife Festival and Smithsonian Folkways, and also contain the recordings, photographs, papers, and objects related to several historical record labels.
+The Ralph Rinzler Folklife Archives and Collections contains an extensive collection that documents American and world traditions in research notes, videos, CDs, audio tapes, and still images.
+Particularly strong are collections of traditional music, occupational folklore, narrative, immigration, and family folklore.
+American regional and ethnic cultures—Native American, African American, and Latino culture—are well-represented.
+The Archives documents the Center’s work on the Smithsonian Folklife Festival and Smithsonian Folkways, and contains the recordings, photographs, papers, and objects related to several historical record labels.
+A relatively small but interesting and well-documented material culture collection includes iconic and other items from the Festival and the Center’s projects.

-Opportunities for scholars include studies of cultural representation and cultural sustainability, collaborative research in specific areas of staff or programmatic interest, internships, and projects involving archival materials./p>
+Opportunities for scholars include studies of cultural representation and cultural sustainability, collaborative research in specific areas of staff or programmatic interest, and projects involving a wealth of archival materials documenting the cultural traditions of communities in the U.S. and around the world over the last 80 years.

-Adams, Greg.
-Processing Archivist.
+Adams, Greg,Interim Archives Director.
 B.A.
 (2001) Youngstown State University; M.A.
 (2004 and 2012) University of Maryland.
 Research specialties: Music history, library and information sciences, ethnomusicology, multicultural history of the banjo.
 Contact: AdamsG@si.edu

 Belanus, Betty, Folklorist, Curator, Education Specialist.
 B.A.
 (1977) Smith College; M.A.
 (1980), Ph.D.
 (1990) Indiana University.
 Research specialties: Material culture, folklore and education, public programming.
 Contact: BelanusB@si.edu

-Butvin, Halle, Head of Special Projects.
+Butvin, Halle, Director of Special Projects.
 M.A., Ohio State University.
 Research specialties: City and regional planning, cultural sustainability, elevation of cultural practices to improve local economies.
 Contact: ButvinHM@si.edu

 Deutsch, James I., Curator.
 B.A.
 (1970) Williams College; M.A.
 (1976) University of Minnesota; M.Ln.
 (1979) Emory University; Ph.D.
 (1991) George Washington University.
 Research specialties: Occupational folklife, veterans of World War II, American film and mass media.
 Contact: DeutschJ@si.edu

-Holmgren, Meredith.
-Researcher, Project Manager, Education Specialist, Web Producer.
+Holmgren, Meredith,Curator, American Women’s Music.
 B.A.
 (2005) University of California, Los Angeles; PGCert.
 (2009) University of Hawai‘i at Mānoa/East West Center; M.A.
 (2011) Leiden; M.Phil.
 (2012) Leiden.
 Research specialties: Cultural heritage studies, ethnomusicology, Asian studies, cultural policy, Indonesian performing arts, education, development studies, international relations.
 Contact: HolmgrenM@si.edu

 Hunt, Marjorie, Folklorist, Curator, Education Specialist.
 B.A.
 (1976) Simmons College; M.A.
 (1981), Ph.D.
 (1995) University of Pennsylvania.
 Research specialties: American folklife, material culture, building arts, occupational folklife, Italian-American folklore, culture and aging, oral history, cultural and linguistic sustainability, public programming.
 Contact: Marjorie@si.edu